Psychological Diagnostic Testing

 How Psychologists and Medical Teams Work Together

-After about a week, the patient (or a family member) will visit the psychologist to get a diagnosis.
+The patient (or a family member) will visit the psychologist to get a diagnosis.
 They may also inquire about the results of the test and recommendations.

 First, the psychologist will take an hour-long interview.
 They will ask questions about the patient's concerns and family history.
 Moreover, they will help the patient understand the importance of the test.
 With the patient's consent, they will check records from the patient's physician, neurologist, and teachers.